ktrue/VC-forecast/README.md

 In order to use this script you need to:

-1. Register for and acquire a free Pirateweather API key.
+1. Register for and acquire a free VisualCrossing.com API key.
     1. Browse to [https://visualcrossing.com](https://visualcrossing.com) and sign up/in to acquire an API key.
     2.  insert the API key in **$VCAPIkey** in the VC-forecast.php script or as **$SITE['VCAPIkey']** in _Settings.php_ for Saratoga template users.
     3. Customize the **$VCforecasts** array (or **$SITE['VCforecasts']** in _Settings.php_) with the location names, latitude/longitude for your forecasts.
 The first entry will be the default one for forecasts.
 2. Use this script ONLY on your personal, non-commercial weather station website.
-3. Leave attribution (and hotlink) to Pirateweather as the source of the data in the output of the script.
+3. Leave attribution (and hotlink) to VisualCrossing.com as the source of the data in the output of the script.

 Adhere to these three requirements, and you should have fair use of this data from visualcrossing.com.